-We are pleased to present the sixth annual report describing transmissible blood-borne infection surveillance.
-High quality and timely surveillance is key to the safety of the blood supply.
-This includes monitoring of transmissible disease markers that the blood is tested for (including bacteria) and investigation of any reports of possible transfusion transmission, as well as a horizon scan for any new pathogens that may pose a risk.
+This annual report describes surveillance of transmissible blood-borne infections and emerging threats of concern.
+High quality and timely surveillance is central to the safety of the blood supply.
+This includes monitoring of transmissible disease markers that the blood is tested for and investigation of any reports of possible transfusion transmission, as well as a horizon scan for any new pathogens that may pose a risk.
 Non-infectious surveillance of aspects of donor health and safety as well as diagnostic services are also included.

 The most up-to-date tests for pathogens are used to identify infectious donations and prevent their release for patient use.
-In 2017, transmissible infection rates per 100,000 donations continued to be very low: HIV 0.2, hepatitis C 6.1, hepatitis B 6.9, HTLV 1.5 and syphilis 5.4.
-Selective testing of donors at risk of Chagas’ disease did not identify any positive donations, and there were 7 donations positive for West Nile Virus.
-Residual risk estimates of a potentially infectious donation from a unit of blood are very low at 1 in 21.4 million donations for HIV, 1 in 12.6 million donations for HCV and 1 in 7.5 million donations for HBV.
+In 2021, transmissible disease rates per 100,000 donations continued to be very low: 0.4 HIV, hepatitis C (HCV) 7.2, hepatitis B (HBV) 4.9, HTLV 1.0 and syphilis 6.7.
+Selective testing of donors at risk of Chagas disease identified 2 positive donations, and there were 9 donations positive for West Nile Virus (WNV).
+Residual risk estimates of a potentially infectious donation from a unit of blood are very low at 1 in 12.9 million donations for HIV, 1 in 27.1 million donations for HCV and 1 in 2.0 million donations for HBV.
 Lookback and traceback investigations did not identify any transfusion transmitted infections.
-This year the maximum storage time for a platelet unit increased from 5 days to 7 days.
-This permited the introduction of an enhanced bacterial detection protocol and more units with bacterial growth were intercepted, while improving platelet inventory management.
-Of 581 potential peripheral stem cell or bone marrow donors tested, 3 (0.5%) were positive for antibody to hepatitis B core antigen.
-Of 1,241 samples from mothers donating stem cells collected from the umbilical cord and placenta (called “cord blood”) after their babies were born, 1 (0.08%) was positive for hepatitis C.
+Bacterial growth was identified in 171 platelet products.
+Of 452 potential peripheral blood stem cell or bone marrow donors tested, 1 was positive for hepatitis C. Of 424 samples from mothers donating stem cells collected from the umbilical cord and placenta (called “cord blood”) after their babies were born, 1 was positive for HTLV.

 Horizon scanning for emerging pathogens monitors potential threats to safety.
 Risk of a tick-borne disease, babesiosis, continues to be monitored.
 The parasite (Babesia microti) that causes babesiosis appears to be in the early stages of becoming established in a few places in Canada, especially in Manitoba.
-Travellers and former residents from malaria risk areas are temporarily deferred for malaria risk.
+Travelers and former residents from malaria risk areas are temporarily deferred for malaria risk.
 In addition, a 3 week deferral for any travel outside Canada, the USA and Europe reduces risk from short term travel related infections, such as Zika virus.
 In 2020 this was extended to include any travel outside of Canada for 2 weeks to reduce risk of exposure to COVID-19 to other donors and staff and continued over 2021.

 Safety of the blood supply from pathogens involves a multifaceted approach.
 Donor education materials on the internet and required reading just before donating explain risk factors for transmissible infections and who should not donate.
-Before donating blood everyone must complete a health history questionnaire which includes questions about specific risk factors for transmissible infections.
+Before donating blood, everyone must complete a health history questionnaire which includes questions about specific risk factors for transmissible infections.
 This is followed by an interview with trained staff to decide if the person is eligible to donate blood.
-Donors also now have the option to complete the questionnaire on-line before coming to a clinic.
-All donations are tested for markers of transfusion transmissible agents including HIV (human immunodefiency virus or the AIDS virus), hepatitis B (HBV) and hepatitis C (HCV), human T-cell lymphotropic virus (HTLV) (a rare cause of leukemia) and syphilis.
-West Nile virus (WNV) testing is done during the at-risk period of the year (spring, summer and fall) and in travelers during the winter season.
-In addition, donors at risk of Chagas’ disease (which comes from the bite of an insect in Latin America) are tested, and all platelet products are tested for bacteria.
+All donations are tested for markers of transfusion transmissible agents including HIV, HBV, HCV, human T-cell lymphotropic virus (HTLV) (a rare cause of leukemia) and syphilis.
+WNV testing is done during the at-risk period of the year (spring, summer and fall) and in at-risk travelers during the winter.
+In addition, donors at risk of Chagas disease (which is transmitted by the bite of an insect in Latin America) are tested, and platelet products are tested for bacteria.
 A new coronavirus, SARS-CoV-2, which causes the respiratory infection, COVID-19, emerged in 2020 but it is not transmitted by blood transfusion.
 It continued to cause infections throughout 2021 with an impact on operational issues to ensure safety for donors, staff and volunteers while meeting the needs of blood recipients.
 Additionally, epidemiologic data on the frequency of antibodies in our donor population over time provided support for public health decision making during the pandemic.

 Surveillance includes monitoring of transmissible infection testing in donors, investigation of possible transfusion transmitted infections in recipients and horizon scanning for new, emerging pathogens.
 Monitoring the safety of donors is also essential.
 Although surveillance is conducted in "real time" over each year, final verification steps generally impose a short delay in producing a final report.
 Surveillance also includes monitoring of donor safety.
-This report describes Canadian Blood Services’ approach to transmissible blood-borne infection surveillance, as well as data for the calendar year of 2017.
+This report describes Canadian Blood Services’ approach to surveillance of transmissible blood-borne infection, infectious threats and donor safety, as well as data for the calendar year of 2021.

-The number of blood donations (whole blood and platelet and plasma apheresis) from first time and repeat donors are shown in Figure 1.
-The majority of donations are from repeat donors (87.8%) with 12.2% of donations from first time donors continues to decrease from 12.3% in 2018, to 11.1% in 2019 to 9.8% in 2020 to 8.3% in 2021.
+The numbers of allogeneic blood donations (whole blood and platelet and plasma apheresis) from first time and repeat donors are shown in Figure 1.
+The majority of donations are from repeat donors (91.7%).
+The proportion of donations from first time donors continues to decrease from 12.3% in 2018, to 11.1% in 2019 to 9.8% in 2020 to 8.3% in 2021.

 |Characteristic||Number of Donations||Percent of Donations||HIV||HCV||HBV||HTLV||Syphilis|

 All transmissible infection positive donations are destroyed.
 The main source of risk is when a blood donor acquired the infection too recently to be detected by testing.
 This is called the “window period” of infection.
-With current state-of-the-art testing the window period is very short.
+With current testing the window period is very short.
 For HIV and HCV an infection would be detected within 1 to 2 weeks of a donor being infected by nucleic acid testing (NAT) and for HBV within one month.
 The residual risk of infection is the estimated risk of a potentially infectious donation being given during the “window period”.
-These estimates were revised in 2015 as shown in Table 2 are based on new infections (positive donations with a prior donation which tested negative within the last 3 years) and include 2018 -2020 data.
+These estimates, shown in Table 2 are based on new infections (positive donations with a prior donation which tested negative within the last 3 years) and include 2018 -2020 data.
 The risk is currently extremely low, but of course it can never be zero.

 Table 3: Risk factors for infectious disease in blood donors